mulin-ahu/mulin-ahu.github.io/_pages/about.md

 <span style="color: red;">News</span>
 ======
+🔥 **May.
+21, 2026：** Our paper "Robustness of Prompting: Enhancing Robustness of Large Language Models Against Prompt Attacks" has been accepted by IEEE Transactions on Artificial Intelligence (TAI)

 🔥 **Apr.
 24, 2026：** Our paper "Unnoticeable community deception based on comprehensive modularity" has been accepted by IEEE Transactions on Computational Social Systems (TCSS)

 🔥 **Apr.
 7, 2026：** Our three papers "TalkLoRA: Communication-Aware Mixture of Low-Rank Adaptation for Large Language Models", "GraphLoRA: Structure-Aware Low-Rank Adaptation for Large Language Model Recommendation", "Polynomial Expansion Rank Adaptation: Enhancing Low-Rank Fine-Tuning with High-Order Interactions" have been accepted by ACL 2026